DavaoSecurity/AssortedScripts/README.md

 # AssortedScripts
-Written in C++ and Python3 by Nathan W Jones nat@davaosecurity.com for ECE Credits.
+Written in C++ and Python3 by Nathan W Jones nat@davaosecurity.com for ECE/CPD Credits.